gkaptch1/IRWAFinal/README.txt

 On line 6 change the local host information to a db on you computer (or one you have access to).

-Open index.php in browser (either at localhost/index.php or the location of the database you sepcified) Upload a file with links to recipes on each line (we've provided 2 sampels :link.txt and links.txt) OR
+Open index.php in browser (either at localhost/index.php or the location of the database you sepcified) Upload a file with links to recipes on each line (Samples provided in SampleLinks) OR
 Enter on link in the text field (this will obviously have worse results) Hit 'send', and wait for your results!